-(2) Adding domain information to ISM-VA When execute a monitoring with the domain user account, follow the procedures in "3.4.2 Initial Settings of ISM" (ISM 2.2 User's Manual).

-When execute a monitoring with the domain user account, follow the procedures in "ISM2.2\ User's Manual (4.9 Network Settings Add DNS server)" to register the DNS server on ISM-VA.
+- (2) Adding domain information to ISM-VA When execute a monitoring with the domain user account, follow the procedures in "3.4.2 Initial Setup of ISM-VA" (User's Manual). - (3) Adding DNS information to ISM-VA When execute a monitoring with the domain user account, follow the procedures in "User's Manual (4.9 Network Settings)" to register the DNS server on ISM-VA. - 2.2.

-2.2.
 Setting Procedure for Red Hat Enterprise Linux

-ISM 2.2 communicates with the target servers with Red Hat Enterprise Linux installed, by using ssh (Secure Shell service).
+ISM 2.3 communicates with the target servers with Red Hat Enterprise Linux installed, by using ssh (Secure Shell service).
 The following settings are required.

-Starting ssh service
+- Starting ssh service - 2.2.1.

-2.2.1.
 Confirmation on starting of ssh Service